Sebastián de Aparicio: Friar

 He was then assigned to the large community of friars in the city of Puebla, at that time consisting of about 100 friars, most of whom were doing their studies or were retired or recovering from illness.
 He was appointed to be the quaestor of the community, the one assigned to travel throughout the local community, seeking food and alms for the upkeep of the friars and those who came to them for help.
 The builder of Mexico's highway system had become a beggar on it.
 Despite his advanced age, he felt the vigor needed for the task.

-Aparacio was given an oxcart with two oxen to travel through the city and the surrounding villages.
+Aparicio was given an oxcart with two oxen to travel through the city and the surrounding villages.
 He lived on the road for days, sleeping on the ground under the cart in bad weather.
 He would spend his time meditating on the Passion and on the teachings and example of St. Francis of Assisi.
 He would hold a rosary in one hand and the reins in the other.
 He soon became a familiar sight throughout Mexico, known for his cry, Guárdeos Dios, hermanos, ¿hay qué dar, por Dios, a San Francisco?
 (May God keep you, brothers.
 Do you have anything to give, for the love of God, to St. Francis?)
 He spent the last 26 years of his life in this way.
 He was seen to be a model friar and people declared that wherever Friar Sebastian went, "the angels accompanied him".
 From his many years of handling them, even animals followed his orders.
 Just by his slightest command, horses, oxen and mules would obey his words.
 The integrity of his life spoke of simplicity and of Christ to the people of the region.